-Name: Geneve and Craig Newcombe and children; Robert, David and Kathleen and Brian and Edna Newcombe and children; Leah, Evan, and Ryan
+Name: Geneve and Craig Newcombe and children; Robert, David and Kathleen.
+Along with Brian and Edna Newcombe and children; Leah, Evan, and Ryan

 Farm: Cornwallis Farms Ltd.